devioustree/darn/readme.md

 ## darn

-`darn` is a very thin REST wrapper around websockets.
-It defines a very small client-side API.
+`darn` is a very thin RESTful wrapper around websockets.
+It defines a small client-side API.
 The server-side stuff is up to you

 ## Example Usage

-    var api = new Api('hostname', 8000)
+    var api = new Darn('hostname', 8000)

     var post = 'This is my new post.
 It is teh awsum' var postId = null